Lake Matano

-Lake Matano (Danau Matano), also known as Matana, is a natural lake in East Luwu Regency, South Sulawesi province, Indonesia.
-With a depth of 590 m, it is the deepest lake in Indonesia (ranked by maximum depth), the 10th deepest lake in the world and the deepest lake on an island by maximum depth.
+Lake Matano (Danau Matano), also known as Matana, is a tropical lake in East Luwu Regency, South Sulawesi province, Indonesia, that is noteworthy for the unique environment in its deeper layers.

+With a depth of 590 m, it is the deepest lake in Indonesia (ranked by maximum depth), the 11th deepest lake in the world and the deepest lake on an island by maximum depth.
 The surface elevation from mean sea level is only 382 m, which means that the deepest portion of the lake is below sea level (cryptodepression).
 It is one of the two major lakes (the other being Lake Towuti) in the Malili Lake system.
+Lake Matano is considered an ancient lake, and it formed in a tectonic graben around 1 to 2 million years ago.